-Five Years Unemployment History in Adjacent Counties: Unemployment moved down to 5.7% state wide from July 2013 to June 2014.
+Five Years Unemployment History in Adjacent Counties: Unemployment moved down to 4.8% state wide in 2016.
 Beaufort County has managed to maintain its unemployment rate to below the state average.
-Unemployment slightly decreased over the past year in all surrounding counties as well.
+Unemployment decreased over the past year in all surrounding counties as well.

 Data as of Dec.
-2015
+2016